CIRSS/cpr/notes/2020-02-28 Use inode numbers to determine file identity.md

 - The ReproZip trace files record the paths to the files executed or opened.
 However, support for detecting when two different paths refer to the same file (e.g. when one path traverses a symbolic link and the other does not) is limited.

-- We need to detect what file paths recorded by ReproZip in fact refer to the same fileso that accurate data-process graphs can be created, queried, and visualized reliably.
+- We need to detect what file paths used by the processes comprising a run refer to the same file so that accurate data-process graphs can be created, queried, and visualized reliably.

 ### The current rpz2prolog prototype demonstrating expected behavior